All Episodes Plain Text

 And here's one other thing that I want to point out.

-where insurance companies have defrauded the federal government by hundreds of billions of dollars with this medicare advantage plan and the problem is if i or any other agent or a licensed individual professional commits fraud and we cheat we lose our license and our livelihood but when an insurance company does it they can slowly continue to offer health insurance
+And the problem is if I or any other agent or a licensed individual professional commits fraud and we cheat, we lose our license and our livelihood.

-Sarah, help us understand how companies would be defrauding the U .S. government.
+Sarah, help us understand how companies would be defrauding the U.S. government.

 So private insurance companies defrauding the government through Medicare Advantage.